 The vast majority of Kinergy's sales are generated from a small number of customers.
-During 2004, sales to Kinergy's four largest customers represented approximately 13%, 12%, 12% and 12%, respectively, representing an aggregate of approximately 49%, of our total sales.
+During the first six months of 2005, sales to Kinergy's two largest customers that provided 10% or more of total sales represented approximately 18% and 11%, respectively, representing an aggregate of approximately 29%, of our total sales.
+During 2004, sales to Kinergy's four largest customers that provided 10% or more of the total sales represented approximately 13%, 12%, 12% and 12%, respectively, representing an aggregate of approximately 49%, of our total sales.
 We expect that Kinergy will continue to depend for the foreseeable future upon a small number of customers for a significant majority of its sales.
 Kinergy's agreements with these customers generally do not require them to purchase any specified amount of ethanol or dollar amount of sales or to make any purchases whatsoever.
-Therefore, we cannot assure you that, in any future period, Kinergy's sales generated from these customers, individually or in the aggregate, will equal or exceed historical levels.
+Therefore, we cannot assure you that, in any future period, Kinergy's sales generated from these $\,$ customers, individually or in the aggregate, will equal or exceed historical levels.
 We also cannot assure you that, if sales to any of these customers cease or decline, Kinergy will be able to replace these sales with sales to either existing or new customers in a timely manner, or at all.
 A cessation or reduction of sales to one or more of these customers could cause a significant decline in our net sales and results of operations.